openpipekit/openpipekit.github.io/README.md

-## What makes an Open Pipe Kit command?
+## What makes an Open Pipe Kit program?
 A bundle of commands actually.
 We recommend creating folder of executable commands for your device or database.
 See below what each command can be.